SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 It has conclusively been shown that X and Y increase Z (Smith et al. , 1999; Jones, 2001 ...).
 It has been demonstrated that a high intake of X results in damage to ...
 (Smith, 1998; ...).

-## Referring to Literature
+## Reference to current state of knowledge

-> Reference to current state of knowledge
+↑ Referring to Literature

 There is an unambiguous relationship between X and Y (Rao, 1998).
 X is one of the most intense reactions following CHD (Lane, 2003).